lucidrains/TPDNE/README.md

 ## Todo

-- [ ] take care of an nginx template that can be generated from a command-line
+- [x] take care of an nginx template
+- [ ] handle ssl in nginx
+- [ ] auto-handle various types of tensor outputs. auto-detect channel dimension and move it to last

 ## Citations